awsdocs/amazon-redshift-developer-guide/doc_source/proof-of-concept-playbook.md

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

-1. On the navigation pane, choose **Create cluster** to open the configuration page\.
+1. On the navigation menu, choose **Create cluster** to open the configuration page\.

 1. For **Cluster identifier**, enter a name for your cluster\.